Top

 How to go to Oaxaca from Ciudad de México?

-It lasts 6–7 hours and leaves from 7 different bus stations.
-I recommend you leave from la TAPO, la Norte, or la Tasqueña.
-It is possible to buy your tickets online on the ADO webpage.
+The bus ride takes around 6–7 hours, departing from seven different stations.
+I recommend leaving from TAPO, Norte, or Tasqueña.
+You can conveniently book your tickets online through the ADO webpage.

 How to go to Oaxaca from Puebla?

-From Puebla, the bus is the best option.
-It leaves from la CAPU, and the ride last 5 hours.
+From Puebla, taking the bus is the best option.
+Buses depart from CAPU, and the journey takes around five hours.

 How to go to Oaxaca from Puerto Escondido?